WUNC (FM): History

-WUNC was originally on the air for a brief time as an AM station in the 1940s, then returned to the air in October 29, 1952 as a student-run FM station with equipment from Jefferson Standard Broadcasting, which had operated WBT-FM for several years.
+WUNC was originally on the air for a brief time as an AM station in the 1940s, then returned to the air on October 29, 1952, as a student-run FM station with equipment from Jefferson Standard Broadcasting, which had operated WBT-FM for several years.
 The original station stayed on the air until a lightning strike in 1970.

 WUNC signed on in its current incarnation on April 3, 1976.
 It immediately became the state's second NPR member.
 One of its earliest shows was Gary Shivers on Jazz, a jazz program produced by the station and syndicated regionally.
 (Shivers was the station's first program director and second General Manager.)
 WUNC had studios in Swain Hall on the UNC campus; it moved to a state-of-the-art studio near the Friday Center in 1999.
 Prior to its switch to a news and information format, the station was a multi-format station of NPR news, classical music, and jazz music.

 WRQM began in 1992 as a separate NPR station under the call sign WESQ, licensed to North Carolina Wesleyan College in Rocky Mount.
 NCWC set up the station to fill the void left by the closure of WVSP, an African-American public radio station licensed to Warrenton but which moved to Rocky Mount in 1985, shortly before it closed.
 WESQ offered a variety of music that included country and R&B. When Wesleyan opted to cut ties with the station in 1995, a group of Rocky Mount business leaders known as Friends of Down East Public Radio bought the station and relaunched it as WRQM on March 31, 1996.
 The station floundered for most of its existence, as there were just barely enough listeners in that area of the market for the station to be viable on its own.
 This caused a chronic shortage of financial support.
 In March 1999, it began airing most of WUNC's schedule; it became a full repeater of WUNC that October.